mesolimbo/cleanroom/README.md

 ## Acknowledgments

-- Icon design inspired by medical and sanitization themes
+- Icon design by Cursor
 - Built with modern web technologies